Raise the Roof with Headliner Insulation

 I can still remember my first car: an old blue Honda Civic, good at getting me from point A to point B with decent gas mileage.
 What it wasn't good at was keeping cool in the summer and warm in the winter without a LOT of extra help.
 What it did good for gas mileage was often undone by how hard it had to work to regulate temperature because of bad insulation.

 If I knew then what I know now, I would've saved myself the money and hassle by upgrading the car roof insulation.
-In the end, I could've saved the money by improving my car's fuel efficiency, and drive with a level of comfort rivaled only by a suite at the Ritz-Calton!
+In the end, I could've saved the money by improving my car's fuel efficiency, and drive with a level of comfort rivaled only by a suite at the Ritz-Carlton!

 Read on to learn about roof insulation options that can keep the interior temperature just the way you like it.